Witness Interviews in Internal Investigations: The US Perspective

 13.3.1 Upjohn warning

 After providing the Upjohn warning, the practitioner should confirm that the interviewee understood it and agrees to proceed.
-Should the interviewee ask whether he or she needs counsel, the practitioner should state that he or she cannot advise in that regard and that the decision rests with the interviewee; it also may be appropriate to advise the employee that the company expects the employee to co-operate, and that if counsel is obtained, counsel must be available promptly and adhere to the company’s schedule.
+Should the interviewee ask whether they need counsel, the practitioner should state that they cannot advise in that regard and that the decision rests with the interviewee; it also may be appropriate to advise the employee that the company expects the employee to cooperate, and that if counsel is obtained, counsel must be available promptly and adhere to the company’s schedule.

 Consequences for failing to provide an Upjohn warning are severe for the practitioner and the company.
 Conflict issues may result from the witness’s belief that the lawyer represents the witness (either in addition to or instead of the company).
-In an extreme case, a lawyer may be sanctioned or disqualified from representing the company.
-For its part, the company could lose a claim that the interview was subject to the attorney–client privilege, the ramifications of which could be significant.
+In extreme cases, a lawyer may be sanctioned or disqualified from representing the company.
+For its part, the company could lose a claim that the interview was subject to the attorney–client privilege or work-product doctrine.

 13.3.2 Interview approach

-The practitioner’s approach and tone during the interview will vary depending on a variety of factors, including the individual’s role in the investigation, the severity of the issue, the alleged conduct of the interviewee, the documentary evidence, and the culture of the company in question.
-Likewise, the practitioner should be prepared to pivot in his or her approach, depending on what is revealed during the interview and the rapport with the interviewee.
+The practitioner’s approach and tone during the interview will vary depending on a variety of factors, including the individual’s role in the investigation, the severity of the issue, the alleged conduct of the interviewee, the documentary evidence and the culture of the company in question.
+Likewise, the practitioner should be prepared to adjust their approach, depending on what is revealed during the interview and the rapport gained with the interviewee.

 13.3.3 Presenting evidence

-As a general good practice, the practitioner should only show the interviewee evidence that the interviewee has seen or has been able to access in the normal course of the interviewee’s job.
-For example, it is frequently preferable to avoid showing the witness an email on which the witness did not appear.
-In certain circumstances, practitioners may, however, decide to show witnesses documents they have not seen, for example, when it is useful to have them comment on the communications of another individual or to show evasive witnesses that they in fact participated in a meeting or other event.
+As general good practice, the practitioner should only show the interviewee evidence that the interviewee has seen or has been able to access in the normal course of their job; for example, it is frequently preferable to avoid showing the witness an email on which the witness did not appear.
+In certain circumstances, however, practitioners may decide to show witnesses documents they have not seen; for example, it may be useful to ask them to comment on the communications of another individual or to show evasive witnesses that they did participate in a meeting or other event.

 13.3.4 Concluding the interview

 At the conclusion of the interview, the practitioner should ask the note-taker whether anything needs clarification.
-Likewise, the practitioner may ask the interviewee whether he or she would like to add or clarify based on the topics discussed.
+Likewise, the practitioner may ask the interviewee whether there is anything to add or clarify based on the topics discussed.
 It is frequently helpful to ask for copies of any documents that the witness has mentioned at this point.
 It may also be helpful to ask the witness which other witnesses may have information in connection with the investigation.
+The practitioner should also provide contact information for a designated contact person if the interviewee later recalls any additional information or wants to provide any documentary evidence to aid the investigation.
 Finally, the practitioner should conclude the interview by reminding the interviewee to keep the conversation confidential.
-The practitioner should also provide contact information for a designated contact person if the interviewee recalls any additional information or wants to provide any documentary evidence to aid the investigation.

 13.4.1 Preparing interview memoranda